 The OLED lights, supplied by LG Chem, are only 0.88mm thick and when put into their fixtures are still only 2.2mm thick.

-LG Chem have been leading the way in releasing OLEDs into the market despite claims it could never be fully integrated into the consumer market and with companies like Apple using OLED lighting in their smartwatches it could be slowly making it’s way from technology to everyday lighting.
+LG Chem has been leading the way in releasing OLED light bulbs into the market despite claims it could never be fully integrated into the consumer market and with companies like Apple using OLED lighting in their smartwatches, it could be slowly making it’s way from technology to everyday lighting.

 However, one of the most powerful businesses in the lighting market Philips has decided to sell their OLED lighting department.
 After deciding to separate their lighting business this move could be to focus on a newer technology or to refocus their business back onto their traditional lighting.
 With Philips out of the market will other companies follow suit?